netvl/xml-rs/Readme.md

 }
 ```

-Upon end of document or an error encounter the parser will rememeber that last event and will always
+Upon end of the document or an error the parser will rememeber that last event and will always
 return it in the result of `next()` call afterwards.

 It is also possible to tweak parsing process a little using `xml::reader::ParserConfig` structure.
 See